 LogicMonitor must provide the appropriate credentials in order to successfully access the EMC ECS platform.
 These credentials must belong to an EMC ECS user account that has been assigned the following minimum permissions:

 Once a user account is established, the following properties must be set on the EMC ECS device(s) within LogicMonitor.
-For more information on setting properties, see Device Properties.
+For more information on setting properties, see Resource and Instance Properties.

 To turn on cluster-level monitoring, set the emc.ecs.cluster.node property to “TRUE” on one of the VDC nodes.
 Any node can be used to report cluster-level metrics.